utkarsh2102/python-keylime/README.md

 * The *agent* is the target of bootstrapping and integrity measurements.
 It puts its stuff into `/var/lib/keylime/`.

+If you are using the TPM emulator make sure that `TPM2TOOLS_TCTI` is correctly set with:
+`export TPM2TOOLS_TCTI="mssim:port=2321"`.
 To run a basic test, run `keylime_verifier`, `keylime_registrar`, and `keylime_agent`.
 If the agent starts up properly, then you can proceed.

 ### Provisioning

 To kick everything off you need to tell keylime to provision a machine.
-This can be done either with the keylime tenant or webapp.
+This can be done with the keylime tenant.

 #### Provisioning with keylime_tenant